 Stackers and miners work together to increase transaction speeds and create blocks faster.
 During each new Bitcoin block, Stacks references the first Stacks block in the previous tenure, thereby ensuring network consistency.
 This also helps in easy transaction data synchronization between the two chains.

-After the Nakamoto upgrade, Stacks will write transaction data to the Bitcoin chain using an indexed block hash.
+With the Nakamoto upgrade, Stacks writes transaction data to the Bitcoin chain using an indexed block hash.
 The indexed block hash is the first block hash that the previous Stacks miner mined during their tenure.

 During the block commit transaction, miners will add the indexed block hash to the Bitcoin blockchain.